 ECC recognises that for BB-PPDR to continue to develop successfully, industry stakeholders and PPDR operators must be given the confidence and certainty to make the necessary investment.
 The ECC believes that the continued development of BB-PPDR services will be facilitated by the introduction of the flexible harmonisation concept for the implementation of BB-PPDR systems across CEPT countries.

-ECC also recognises that administrations need flexibility to adapt their use in the bands 450-460 MHz / 460-470 MHz, and 694-791 MHz to national circumstances.
+ECC also recognises that administrations need flexibility to adapt their use in the bands 410-430 MHz, 450-470 MHz, and 694-791 MHz to national circumstances.

 The harmonisation on a European basis would support the aims of Directive 2014/53/EU [11] of the European Parliament and of the Council of 16 April 2014 on the harmonisation of the laws of the Member States relating to the making available on the market of radio equipment.